-On June 11, 2010, we issued a warrant for the purchase of 300,000 shares of common stock of the Company to the Sterling Fund for advisory services.
+On June 11, 2010, the Company issued a warrant for the purchase of 300,000 shares of common stock of the Company to the Sterling Fund for advisory services.
 The warrant was valued at \$0.02 per share using the Black-Scholes-Merton option valuation model.
 The warrant expires June 10, 2013 and is callable if registered and with five closing trading prices of the Company's common stock over \$0.50 per share.

-On November 17, 2010, we issued 20,000 shares of restricted shares of the Company's common stock to Robert Jones for advisory services.
+On November 17, 2010, the Company issued 20,000 shares of restricted shares of the Company's common stock to Robert Jones for advisory services.
 The shares were valued at \$0.24 per share, the closing price on November 17, 2010.

-On December 23, 2010, we entered into a Securities Purchase Agreement ("Agreement") with Seaside pursuant to which Seasideagreed to purchase restricted shares of the Company's common stock from time to time over a 12-month period, provided that certain conditions are met.
+On December 23, 2010, the Company entered into a Securities Purchase Agreement ("Agreement") with Seaside pursuant to which Seaside agreed to purchase restricted shares of the Company's common stock from time to time over a 12-month period, provided that certain conditions are met.